North Scottish Royal Garrison Artillery

 The North Scottish Royal Garrison Artillery and its successors were Scottish part-time coast defence units of the British Army from 1908 to 1961.
 Although the unit saw no active service, it supplied trained gunners to siege batteries engaged on the Western Front during World War I.

 Origin

-When the Territorial Force (TF) was created from the old Volunteer Force under the Haldane Reforms of 1908, a new 'defended ports' artillery unit was formed with its headquarters (HQ) at Broughty Ferry in Forfarshire (modern Angus) near the City of Dundee on the north bank of the Firth of Tay.
+When the Territorial Force (TF) was created from the old Volunteer Force under the Haldane Reforms of 1908, a new 'defended ports' artillery unit was formed with its headquarters (HQ) at Broughty Ferry, now located within the Dundee City council area on the north bank of the Firth of Tay.
 It was formed in the Royal Garrison Artillery (RGA) with personnel drawn from four former Volunteer units: 1st Aberdeenshire RGA, 1st Fifeshire RGA, 1st Forfarshire RGA and Highland RGA.
 The new unit consisted of three companies, rising to four by the outbreak of World War I in 1914: